 Pernod Ricard banking on digital push to boost growth

-PARIS, June 8 (Reuters) - French spirits group Pernod Ricard PERP.PA said on Wednesday it was banking on digital initiatives, its portfolio of high-end brands and its distribution network to accelerate sales growth over the mid-term.
+PARIS, June 8 (Reuters) - French spirits group Pernod Ricard PERP.PA said on Wednesday it was banking on digital initiatives, notably the use of data, and its portfolio of high-end brands to accelerate sales growth over the mid-term.

-Pernod, which is the world's second-biggest spirits group behind Diageo DGE.L, said it would aim to deliver annual organic sales growth at the upper end of a 4-7% growth range over the mid-term.
+The world's second-biggest spirits group behind Diageo DGE.L, Pernod said it would aim to deliver annual organic sales growth at the upper end of a 4-7% growth range over the mid-term.

-Pernod, whose brands include Martell cognac, Mumm champagne and Absolut vodka, reiterated its ambition to lift operating profit margin by 50-60 basis points per year, provided it could deliver annual organic sales growth of 4-7% for the medium-term.
+Pernod, whose brands include Martell cognac, Mumm champagne and Absolut vodka, reiterated it aimed to lift its operating profit margin by 50-60 basis points per year, provided it could deliver annual organic sales growth of 4-7% for the medium term.

-The company added its digital initiatives would also include more work to use data to predict customers' habits and industry trends.
+Pricing will be a key, further enhanced by the use of data to predict customers' habits and industry trends, it said.

+Pernod Ricard also vowed to improve operational efficiency and keep advertising and promotional spending at 16% of sales.

 ((dominique.vidalon@thomsonreuters.com; +33149495432; Reuters Messaging: dominique.vidalon.reuters.com@reuters.net))